-If your unbelievably small and overcrowded land was being terrorized, pulverized by bombs from the world’s 4th largest military, and your borders were closed; if your house was not safe, mosque (church) not safe, school not safe, street not safe, UN refugee camp not safe…Where would you go, run, hide?
+If your unbelievably small and overcrowded land was being terrorized, pulverized by bombs from one of the world’s largest militaries (equipped with nuclear bombs), and your borders were closed; if your house was not safe, mosque (church) not safe, school not safe, street not safe, UN refugee camp not safe…Where would you go, run, hide?

 Over 15,000 have been made homeless, internal refugees from Israel’s house-bombings, shelling, and shooting.
 Some have been housed in UN schools around Gaza.
 In Jabaliya today, Israeli warplanes bombed one such school.
-Shifa’s director conservatively estimates 40 dead, 10s injured.
+Shifa hospital’s director conservatively estimates 40 dead today, 10s injured.
 It must be higher.
-I will go to the recieving hospital and look at the mutilated survivors, maybe see the corpses come in.
-Then I will tell and show you, if I’m not bombed.

-for now, photos from Palestinian journalists Hamra, at the scene:
+for now, photos from Palestinian journalists at the scene:

 photo: Ashraf Amra